Marie-Émile Boismard

 Claude (Marie-Émile) Boismard (December 14, 1916 – April 23, 2004) was a French biblical scholar.

-Boismard was a member of Dominican Order, and was one of the most important French biblical scholars.
-Educated in Rome, he was for many years professor of New Testament studies at the École Biblique in Jerusalem.
-There he was one of the translators who created the Jerusalem Bible.
+Boismard joined the Dominican Order in 1935, and was one of the most important French biblical scholars regarding the writings of Saint John the Apostle.

+Educated in Rome, he was for many years professor of New Testament studies at the École Biblique in Jerusalem; he went on to work as one of the translators who created the Jerusalem Bible.

 He advanced a new hypothesis concerned to the Synoptic problem, the question of Acts, the two texts of the Book of Revelation, and about the origins of the Codex Bezae.